'Solidarity': All 9 South Dakota Native American tribes endorse Kristi Noem's banishment

 She has also continually pushed claims that Mexican drug cartels have a “presence” on South Dakota Indian reservations.

-This has placed Flandreau Santee Sioux leaders under pressure by their citizenry to punish Noem for her comments.
+This has placed Flandreau Santee Sioux leaders under pressure from their citizenry to punish Noem for her comments.

-Prior to the decision, Tyler Rambeau, executive administrative assistant of the FSST Homeowners Assistance Fund, told the Argus Leader tribal citizens have urged council members to banish Noem.
+Prior to the decision, Tyler Rambeau, executive administrative assistant of the FSST Homeowners Assistance Fund, told the Argus Leader tribal citizens had urged council members to banish Noem.

 “A lot of us are really wondering why it’s even a question and why we’re holding off so long,” Rambeau said.
 “A lot of us are really uncomfortable and upset with that.”

+More: Who is Kristi Noem?
+Everything to know about the South Dakota governor

-An Argus Leader reporter caught executive council members David Ross and Jonathan Schrader Sr. during a 1 p.m. recess.
+An Argus Leader reporter caught executive council members David Ross and Jonathan Schrader Sr. during an afternoon recess.
 In very brief remarks, Ross and Schrader Sr. said the council remained undecided.

 “We’ll know later,” Ross told the Argus Leader.